Zabolekar/acordes/README.md

 - octave-invariant notes: `G C E A`
 - mix of the two: `G4 C5 E A4 E5`

+Octave-doubled strings are not supported.
+As a workaround, they can be notated without an octave or with only one of their octaves.

 Supported chord descriptions are (examples with C as the root note):
 - with two notes: Cm(no5), C(no5), C5
 - with three notes: Cdim, Csus2, C, Cm, Csus4, Caug